eevanwong/eevanwong/README.md

 ### 🙌 About

 I'm a first year Systems Design Engineering student at the University of Waterloo.
 I'm interested in a lot of development, competitive sports and esports, and anything inbetween!

+While mainly a JavaScript developer, I've been learning web technologies regarding Python and Go.
 Currently looking for internships for summer term 2022.

-### I'm learning:
-- Redux
-- Flask

 ### Reach me @:
 Linkedin: https://www.linkedin.com/in/iamevanwong/